Sodium Vapor Lamps

 High-pressure Sodium Lamps

 There are also high-pressure sodium vapor lamps (HPS lamps), also containing some mercury, operated with a much higher power density (also a smaller emitting volume) and a correspondingly higher radiance.
+Here, the pressure in the bulk is of the order of 10 kPa to 100 kPa.
 The arc tube is normally made from translucent alumina (aluminum oxide) ceramics, which can better withstand the high operation temperature and the high chemical reactivity of the hot sodium vapor, compared with lamps glasses.

 The optical emission spectrum is substantially pressure-broadened due to the high collision rates in the dense gas.
 There is still a particularly pronounced emission from sodium in the red–orange–yellow region, but also there is some emission in the green, blue and violet from the mercury.
 Overall, a kind of white light is obtained, but still with an orange color tone.
 Color vision is somewhat supported, but still with a poor color rendering index, e.g. compared with xenon lamps.
 The luminous efficacy can again be quite high, e.g. around 150 lm/W particularly for the higher-power models.
 Xenon is usually used as the starter gas.
 Lamp life times of 20,000 hours and more are possible.

 Partly because of the toxic and environmentally problematic mercury, high-pressure sodium lamps are and more and more replaced by alternative solutions in many applications.
 Also, there are lamp types which still contain mercury but have other advantages, particularly in terms of color rendering.
 For example, metal halide lamps are increasingly used, some of them being mercury-free.